 Specifications at a glance

 The iPhone X is still a hot seller in 2020.
 Even though there are many similarities between many iterations of the iPhone, there are also a lot of differences that can affect the decision-making process.
 Many will find that the older phones within the Apple ecosystem can make viewing videos easy, but those that like to binge on box sets on long commutes will recognize the quality of the video being delivered by the iPhone X, which can be attributed to the HDR streaming capabilities.
-Regardless of the motivation for using an all screen device, the X is a reliable handset that can be used for easy communication, gaming, music and video performance at a bargain price, albeit the notch is bit of a let down considering its rival Samsung released an all screen phone the same year
+Regardless of the motivation for using an all-screen device, the X is a reliable handset that can be used for easy communication, gaming, music, and video performance at a bargain price, albeit the notch is a bit of a let down considering its rival Samsung released an all-screen phone the same year

 Available in either 64 Gb or 256 Gb variants, both offer the same exceptional performance at amazing value for money.
-In 2020, the expected price in Australia for the 64 Gb version is just shy of $690 and for the 256 Gb version is around $850.
+In 2020, the expected price in Australia for the 64 Gb version is just shy of $690 and the 256 Gb version is around $850.
 Check out our full range of phones here.
-If you want to buy iPhone X in Australia make sure to compare our competitive prices with those of Officeworks, jb hi fi, and the likes.
-Prices tend to vary from one seller to another as its an older model and some overseas online sellers sell the cheaper non-Australian variant so do make sure to confirm it with the seller.
+If you want to buy iPhone X in Australia make sure to compare our competitive prices with those of Officeworks and JB HiFi.
+Prices tend to vary from one seller to another as it's an older model and some overseas online sellers sell the cheaper non-Australian variant so do make sure to confirm it with the seller.
 Mobile networks like Telstra and Optus also offer great plans for this model

 Where to buy a suitable case?